CALHCI/SURP24-VERO/README.md

 **Virtual Environment for Robot Operation (VERO)** is an application that processes user input from a **Meta Quest 3 headset** and converts it into commands for controlling a **UR cobot**.

 > [!NOTE]
-> Removing the instructions to clone a github repository assuming you are knowledgeable on that.
+> Removing the instructions about how to clone a Github repository assuming you all are knowledgeable on that.

 ## Modules